Magdeburg Cathedral: Bells

-The Schelle, 1500 kg, tone f1, manufactured in 1396, is only for the clock.
+The Schelle, 1500 kg, tone f1, manufactured in 1396, is only for the clock and hits the quarters of an hour.

 The two largest bells and the Schelle are in the North tower, the Orate since 1994 in the spire.
-The "Dominica" was out of order since ≈2004, but it has been repaired since summer 2019, and now is awaiting installation together with the new "Amemus" in the North tower in the following years.
+The "Dominica" was out of order since ≈2004, but it has been repaired in summer 2019, and now is awaiting installation together with the new "Amemus" in the North tower in the following years.